TortoiseFather/sacred-site/src/content/contact.md

----
-SACRED Methodology - Josh Hunter, Ferroequinologist, University of York
+SACRED Methodology - Josh Hunter, Ferroequinologist, University of York.
----

 If you are contacting me about SACRED in an academic or industrial context, it helps to include: